aplteam/Tatin/docs/PublishingPackages.md

 ### The name

-The name should trigger an idea of what a package might do.
+The name should give the user an idea of what a package might do.
 Group+name must be unique, but you might well use a name that is already used under a different group name, though this is not recommended.

 ### The version number